 Although El Salvador's big cities do have their share of problems — including drug-related crime – we felt very safe traveling throughout the country.
 The Salvadorans we met — from the women running the public toilet at the Santa Ana market to the man on the city bus in San Salvador — lived up to their reputation (among travelers) as some of the friendliest folks in the region.
 Given the peaceful nature of everyone we met, it's hard to imagine Salvadorans at war.

 We now have a new impression of El Salvador.
-After checking out our photos, we hope you do, too.
+We hope you do, too.

-A note on the border crossing: We are here to attest that it's possible to cross from Honduras to El Salvador (the other direction, which most travelers take, is well known to be a straightforward cross).
+A note on the border crossing from Honduras: We are here to attest that it's possible to cross from Honduras to El Salvador (the other direction, which most travelers take, is well known to be a straightforward cross).
 We had no problems crossing from Marcala, Honduras to Perquin, El Salvador.

 Later, upon exiting El Salvador at El Amatillo, we were waved across the border by Salvadoran immigration officials without a passport check and without any notice of the fact that we were never stamped into their country.
 It was as if we were never in El Salvador.
 No problem since we are not obsessed with counting our passport stamps.

 Santa Ana: Coming from Perquin, Casa Frolaz in Santa Ana was a breath of clean air.
-A well cared-for double room with a private bathroom runs $18.
+A well cared-for double room with a private bathroom runs $18-$20.
 There is also free wireless internet (wifi) and a massive DVD collection if you want to catch up on the latest movies.
 Book a hotel in Santa Ana.

 Ruta de las Flores: If you have a bit more of a budget and wish to stay outside of Juayua, we recommend El Jardin de Celeste or Las Flores de Eloisa.
 We visited both on our return to Juayua from Ataco.
 Both feature beautiful garden settings and active nurseries.
 Very peaceful.